Soft Skills

 Corissa Peterson

-According to research by Upwork, 36.2 million Americans will be working remotely by 2025.
-This represents an 87% percent increase from pre-pandemic levels.
+Research by Upwork suggested that 36.2 million Americans would be working remotely by 2025.
+This represents an 87% increase from pre-pandemic levels.
 Hybrid work has also gained prominence, with 58% of Americans able to partially work from home.

-Here are the top 10 skills to put on your resume:
+Top 10 skills to put on your resume

 1. Adaptability

-Adaptability is a key soft skill that employers are looking for in 2024.
+Adaptability is a key soft skill that employers are looking for.
 Employers value employees who are able to adapt to changes in the workplace, such as new procedures for doing things or the adoption of new software.

 To showcase your adaptability on your resume, mention a moment in your work experience when you successfully adapted to a change.
 Here’s an example: